 Things to do: It is a picture-perfect beach, if you love serenity.
 So don’t miss sunbathing, gazing the waves, if not counting them, and viewing the stunning sunrise and sunset.

 Karamana River originates from the southern part of Sahyadri Range.
 The river predominantly flows through an outskirt region of Kovalam called Karmana, hence the nomenclature.
 It is a typical stream of peninsular India – broad and gentle.
 Tourists mainly visit the river bank to enjoy boating.
 The serene beauty of the surrounding bank and catchment area is also a draw, dotted with coconut, tapioca, pepper plantations and paddy fields.
-With typical Kerala backwater backdrop, Karamana River Bank is one of the popular tourist places in Kovalam offering leisure and relaxation.
+With typical Kerala backwater backdrop, Karamana River Bank is one of the best places to visit in Kovalam in 2 days to indulge in leisure and relaxation.

 Things to do: Thiruvallam Boat Club offers kayaking, houseboat cruises and canoe riding facilities.
 The charges for the same keep on changing as over the season and time of the day.

 Opening hours: The backwater are accessible 24*7.
 However, if you are keen to take a boat ride, be there between 10 am to 6 pm.

 Location: Thiruvananthapuram, Kerala